Table of Contents

 So today, we are going to talk about the design of this motorcycle.
-The features and give you a quick overview of the Honda H’ness.
+The features give you a quick overview of the Honda H’ness.

 Design & Styling

 Let’s talk about this styling first.
-And I think honda has really come up with an attractive retro-looking motorcycle.
-Because when you look at this motorcycle, it reminds you of the honda CBS from yesteryears.
+And I think Honda has really come up with an attractive retro-looking motorcycle.
+Because when you look at this motorcycle, it reminds you of the Honda CBS from yesteryears.
 And that, we believe, is a good place, to begin with by drawing inspiration from the CB motorcycles.
 Like the 1980s CB350 and even the CB1100RS.

-The company has ensured that the H’ness CB350 seems like a honda.
+The company has ensured that the H’ness CB350 seems like a Honda.
 While still using that typical classic motorcycle appeal that many will appreciate.